The Birds and the Bees and Developing Sexuality

 It’s not uncommon for some teens to say they are planning to have sex in order ‘to get it over with’.
 They may feel like this would make certain peer pressures go away.
 Many of the messages they receive from friends, the media, music, movies or television may make it seem like adolescents need to act on the sexual feelings they may be having.

 Your job is to make sure they know that’s not the case.
-Talk to them about the many options for dealing with these feelings.
+Parents can help young people clarify their own values and develop resistance skills against negative peer or media influence.
+Talk to them about the many options for dealing with their sexual feelings.
 Share your values and expectations about their choices.
-And, be honest in providing them with information to make safe choices.
+And, be honest in providing them with information to make safer choices.
+This is an opportunity to discuss what they have heard about abstinence as a guarantee against physical risk.
 Giving misinformation in an attempt to make your children do what you want them to do will likely backfire.

 3) Avoid shame